szweibel/Javascripting-Graduate-Student/document/javascript.md

 If you save and try to click on the word now, you should be rewarded with the info that was stored in the `.info` property about anaphora.

 Okay!
 So far so good.
 We've added in the ability to display info about words.
 However, all we currently have is one line of text.
 Surely we'd like to add _all_ the lines of the poem, right?
-Let's go about doing that now.
+We will go about that in the next chapter.

-## JSON
+# JSON

 To use our dataset (our poem) more efficiently, we'll use JSON.
 JSON stands for JavaScript Object Notation.
 We can use a JSON object (as a separate file) to store our poem data, and then use that data to populate our poem.